danog/MadelineProto/docs/TD_docs/methods/answerCallbackQuery.md

 YOU CANNOT USE THIS METHOD IN MADELINEPROTO

 Bots only.
-Sets result of the callback query
+Sets result of a callback query

 ### Params: